rs1701/apersharp/README.md

 <output_directory>/<taskid>/cube_<cube_number>/<taskid>_Cube<cube_number>_snr_candidates.csv
 ```
 It is strongly recommended to use these files when checking the plots of the spectra and any other further analysis.
 These files contain all information on the continuuum source location coming from `IMSAD`, in addition to information on a possible SDSS match, match of the source in other beams and quantities derived from the spectrum (more documentation will follow).

+It might be useful to run beams separately.
+In this case the master table `*all_sources.csv` might already exists.
+The default behaviour is the following: A backup will be created of the table in a new directory `backup_master_table` and the date of the backup will be added to the file name.
+The existing master table will be appended by the data from the new beams.
+If there are already data from a "new" beam in the master table, the existing entries will be replaced.
+See the config file of Apersharp to adjust this behaviour.

 In addition, step 4 (`collect_results`) will create zip files with the plots of spectra from each beam
 ```